Back to Blog

 Be Present and Prepared on Inspection Day

-On the day of the inspection, ensure that you or a designated representative is present to guide the inspector through the property.
-Being available to answer questions, provide documentation, or clarify concerns can prevent misunderstandings and expedite the process.
-During the inspection, take notes on any feedback or issues identified by the inspector.
-Even if your property passes, these notes can help you make improvements or prepare for future inspections.
+On the day of the inspection, ensure you or a designated representative is present to guide the inspector.
+Being available to answer questions, provide documentation, or clarify concerns prevents misunderstandings and speeds up the process.

 Conclusion